Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Experiments

-\aftersubsubsection We compare our method with four prior works to highlight the competency of using event signals only for human pose tracking: VIBE~\cite{kocabas2019vibe}, MPS~\cite{wei2022capturing}, EventCap~\cite{xu2020eventcap}, and EventHPE~\cite{zou2021eventhpe}.
-In Tab.~\ref{tab:pose-estimation}, we use \textit{V}, \textit{G} and \textit{E} to represent the input data of gray-scale video, first gray-scale image and event streams respectively. \textit{VIBE} and \textit{MPS} are applied as the most recent video-based baselines with ResNet50 as the backbone.
+\textbf{Comparison with SOTA methods.} We compare our method with four prior works to highlight the competency of solely using event signals for human pose tracking: VIBE~\cite{kocabas2019vibe}, MPS~\cite{wei2022capturing}, GLoT~\cite{shen2023global}, EventCap~\cite{xu2020eventcap}, and EventHPE~\cite{zou2021eventhpe}.
+In Tab.~\ref{tab:pose-estimation}, we use \textit{V}, \textit{G} and \textit{E} to represent the input data of gray-scale video, first gray-scale frame and event streams respectively. \textit{VIBE}, \textit{MPS} and \textit{GLoT} are applied as the most recent video-based baselines with ResNet50 as the backbone.
 Note that both methods use weak camera model without global translation, so we will not report their MPJPE.
-To extract initial poses from the gray-scale video as required by EventCap, we make use of pre-trained VIBE and MPS methods for the extraction, labeled as \textit{EventCap(VIBE)} and \textit{EventCap(MPS)}.
-Since the authors have not published their code, we re-implement EventCap using PyTorch LBFGS optimizer and PyTorch3D differential render, following~\cite{zou2021eventhpe}.
-Besides, EventCap is an iterative optimization approach, which typically requires much more FLOPs than end-to-end methods as is indicated in Tab.~\ref{tab:pose-estimation}.
-For EventHPE, we also use VIBE and MPS for the starting pose extraction, denoted as \textit{EventHPE(VIBE)} and \textit{EventHPE(MPS)}.
-We also report the results of EventHPE with ground-truth starting pose known, denoted as \textit{EventHPE(GT)}.
-This method is considered the upper bound as it is assumed to have perfect information of the starting pose in the first frame, without any pose errors induced by VIBE or MPS.
+For EventCap, initial poses are extracted from the gray-scale video using pre-trained VIBE and MPS methods, denoted as \textit{EventCap(VIBE)} and \textit{EventCap(MPS)}.
+Notably, EventCap's iterative optimization approach typically requires higher FLOPs compared to end-to-end methods, as indicated in Table~\ref{tab:pose-estimation}.
+Similarly, for EventHPE, we utilize VIBE and MPS for the starting pose extraction, denoted as \textit{EventHPE(VIBE)} and \textit{EventHPE(MPS)}.
+Additionally, we present results for EventHPE with ground-truth starting pose known, denoted as \textit{EventHPE(GT)}, which serves as an upper bound assumption due to its perfect information of the starting pose.